The Inner Hebrides are rich in history, wildlife and unique coastlines. Zuza’s crew will take you to the best parts, sharing their knowledge with you.

 Over half of the islands that comprise the Inner Hebrides are uninhabited, giving way for a diverse ecosystem of flora and fauna, taking over several of the islands.
 Many of these islands are home to fascinating ruins and have evidence of diverse clans and communities who once inhabited these remote lands – much of this is viewed easily from the sea, however, once Zuza is anchored you will be free to explore the islands and their history on foot.

-Wildlife in Inner Hebrides is a real treat; sightings of seabirds such as Black Guillemots can be seen in their hundreds and white-tailed eagles soar along the rugged coastline.
+Sightings of seabirds such as Black Guillemots can be seen in their hundreds and white-tailed eagles soar along the rugged coastline.
 Sailing on Zuza is often rewarded with widespread sightings of birds of prey like Buzzards, Kestrels, Sparrowhawks and Peregrines and, if you’re lucky, you’ll spot the diminutive Merlin.
-Scotland is also home to Fulmars, Hooded Crows, and snowstorms of Gannets diving for food on the open sea.
-Watch as acrobatic Choughs explore their Scottish breeding grounds; while Smart Dippers & Grey Wagtails bob along streamsides.
-Hooded Crows tear through the skies as Ravens give everything else in the sky a flying lesson.
-These sights are magnificently overwhelming, with the sound of seabird colonies, Puffins, Guillemots & Razorbills, it is like nothing else on earth.
+The sound is magnificently overwhelming, with the call of seabird colonies, Puffins, Guillemots & Razorbills, echoing off the cliffs.

 Skipper Helen has been sailing these waters for years and you’ll definitely feel her love, appreciation and knowledge for these waters and its wildlife.
 She knows all the secret spots and loves sharing these with her guests.
 Sometimes she will even spontaneously jump in to swim with the seals!
 Along with her first mate, there is also an onboard chef ready to cook you locally sourced and freshly prepared meals.
 Breakfast, lunch, dinner and snacks are all included in your ticket price and the crew will definitely indulge you.